Sepp Blatter pledges $100M to Brazil

-World football's governing body gave South Africa $100 million to invest in development projects after the 2010 World Cup, but had not previously said it would establish a similar "social fund" after the 2014 tournament to Brazil.
+Soccer's governing body gave South Africa $100 million to invest in development projects following the 2010 World Cup, but had not previously said it would establish a similar "social fund" after the 2014 tournament to Brazil.

-The Confederations Cup, which serves as a World Cup warm-up event, has been marred by protesters denouncing billions of dollars spent to host the World Cup — money some say should be going toward improving public services.
+The Confederations Cup, a World Cup warmup event, has been marred by protesters denouncing billions of dollars spent to host the World Cup — money some say should be going toward improving public services.

-"We have left a legacy (in South Africa), a special fund of $100 million, this fund is controlled by the Football (Association) of (South) Africa, the government of South Africa and FIFA," Blatter said in Rio de Janeiro.
-"I am sure an amount like that, or even higher, will be possible to have here ... the aim from FIFA is not to take profit out of the country, but to put into the country."
+"We have left a legacy (in South Africa), a special fund of $100 million, this fund is controlled by the Football (Association) of (South) Africa, the government of South Africa and FIFA," Blatter said during a news conference.
+"I am sure an amount like that, or even higher, will be possible to have here. ...
+The aim from FIFA is not to take profit out of the country, but to put into the country."

-Blatter said he can "understand this social unrest" that has rocked Brazil while the tournament has been taking place.
+Blatter said he can "understand this social unrest" in Brazil while the tournament has been taking place.